 Mental Health Courts

-The origin of mental health courts stemmed from situations similar to those preceding the development of drug courts - repeat offenders in need of treatment services and more intensive supervision by the court.
-Mental health courts link offenders who would ordinarily be prison-bound to long-term community-based treatment.
-They rely on thorough mental health assessments, individualized treatment plans and ongoing judicial monitoring to address both the mental health needs of offenders and public safety concerns of communities.
-With available community resources dwindling for people with serious mental illness (SMI), the courts were seeing more repeat offenders with untreated mental illness.
-Florida's jails and prisons are not designed, equipped, or funded to deal with SMI, so the use of the drug court model/problem-solving court model was a logical response.
+The origin of mental health courts stemmed from situations similar to those preceding the development of drug courts – repeat offenders in need of treatment services.
+With community mental health resources dwindling, the courts were seeing more repeat offenders with untreated serious mental illness.
+Florida’s jails and prisons are not designed, equipped, or funded to deal with serious mental illness, so the use of the drug court model (a problem-solving court docket model) was a logical response.

-As of August 2014, Florida has 26 mental health courts in operation.
+As of December 2016, Florida has 28 mental health courts in operating in 16 circuits.

 Publications and Resources

 This 2007 document, prepared by the Council of State Governments Justice Center for the Bureau of Justice Assistance describes ten essential elements of a mental health court, including planning, confidentiality, informed choice, court team, and treatment services.

 The Task Force on Substance Abuse and Mental Health Issues in the Courts addresses the needs of individuals with serious mental illnesses and substance use disorders who become involved in the justice system.
 The task force is charged with developing practice standards for Florida’s mental health courts.